dwjoyce/pythonbook/Extra exercises.rst

 twist.py
 --------

 Write a program in Python that draws a number of squares, using the ``turtle`` module, each one larger than the last and with the drawing turtle turning after each square.
-Each square should also be a different colour - use the ``random.choice`` function to select from a variety of colours.
+Each square should also be a different color - use the ``random.choice`` function to select from a variety of colors.

 The first square should have sides of 25 pixels in length, with each succeeding square being 10 pixels longer on each side.
 The turtle should turn 10 degrees to the right after every square.